Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 OneLake Security: Fine-grained security in Fabric (Row-Level Security and Column-Level Security) is automatically honored by agents, guaranteeing that even with access to a dataset, sensitive PII (Personally Identifiable Information) can be restricted.

-Incorrect:

-* Azure AI Content safety

-You cannot use Azure AI Content Safety to restrict access to grounding data based on assigned roles.
-Azure AI Content Safety is used for content filtering (detecting harmful text/images, jailbreak attempts, and ungroundedness/hallucinations).

-* Azure Policy compliance rules.

-Azure Policy can be used to enforce compliance rules, such as restricting model deployments to specific regions or ensuring private networking is used.

-Box 2: Role-based access control (RBAC) in Microsoft Foundry Restricts model fine-tuning to only the AI engineering team

-Azure role-based access control (Azure RBAC) is used to manage and restrict access to AI resources, including the ability to perform fine-tuning operations.
-Platform administrators can assign specific roles and permissions (e.g., to AI engineers or data scientists) and use Azure Policy to implement fine-grained control over who can initiate fine-tuning jobs or deploy custom models within the Azure AI Foundry environment.
-This ensures the governance of the fine-tuning process.

 ### QUESTION 19

-A company has a Microsoft Copilot Studio agent that has been in production for three months.
+A company has a Microsoft Copilot Studio agent that **has been in production for three months.**

-The agent has received positive feedback from users.
+**The agent has received positive feedback from users.**

-You need to identify the number of questions unanswered by the agent and the number of abandoned sessions between the users and the agent.
+**You need to identify the number of questions unanswered by the agent and the number of abandoned sessions between the users and the agent.**

 Which Copilot Studio insights should you use?
 To answer, drag the appropriate insights to the correct requirements.
 Each insight may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.